mdallasen/How_Much_Again-/README.md

-├── figures/               # Generated plots and visualizations ├── report/                # Final project report (PDF and LaTeX files) ├── src/                   # Source code and Jupyter notebooks ├── .gitignore             # Files and directories to ignore in version control ├── LICENSE                # License for the repository └── README.md              # Project overview and instructions
+├── figures/               # Generated plots and visualizations ├── report/                # Final project report (PDF and LaTeX files) ├── src/                   # Source code and Jupyter notebooks ├── LICENSE                # License for the repository └── README.md              # Project overview and instructions